Live Life Well

 Subsequent consultations are 60 minutes and cost $180.

-All home and community visit consultations attract a $30 surcharge for travel time under 30 minutes to cover travel time.
+Home and community visit consultations attract a $30 surcharge for travel time under 30 minutes to cover travel time and costs.

 Many private health funds offer rebates for Occupational Therapy consultations, home visits and group sessions under ancillary cover.
 Please check with your health fund to see if you are eligible.